SPSarkar88/NovaLang/README.md

 ✅ **Destructuring working** for arrays and objects with rest elements
 ✅ **Functions and closures fully functional** with lexical scoping
 ✅ **Complete I/O system** - `console.log()`, `print()`, and `input()` functions
+✅ **9 Collection Types** - ArrayList, Hashtable, Queue, Stack, SortedList, List, Dictionary, SortedDictionary, HashSet
 ✅ **Error handling and edge cases covered** with try/catch/throw
 ✅ **Interactive REPL mode available** for development and testing
 ✅ **Curated examples collection** - 5 essential files with comprehensive tutorials

 The interpreter successfully processes complex NovaLang programs and can be distributed as a single executable file.
-The language is ready for real-world use cases and further development.
+With 9 comprehensive collection types implemented as functional APIs, the language now provides enterprise-grade data structure capabilities while maintaining its functional programming principles.
+NovaLang is ready for real-world applications requiring sophisticated data management and processing.

 ## � Additional Resources